Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 where the uarray backend needs to be enabled.

-Apart from uarray, I'd also like to explore and contribute to a few more intersting tracks revolving around making SciPy more performant.
+Apart from uarray, I'd also like to explore and contribute to a few more interesting tracks revolving around making SciPy more performant.

 * One of the GSoC students (Xingyu Liu) recently made a lot of progress in accelerating some of the modules with the experimental Pythran support.
 It